Korean War Legacy Project

 Working with the KATUSA

-Doyle W. Dykes describes having to work with the KATUSA (South Korean soldiers) because there were not enough American soldiers to prepare and fire the ammunition.
-He led training with them due to his knowledge of the Korean language.
-He describes his relationship with them, enduring the experience of the Nakdong River Battle, as well as preparing and carrying ammunition along the Manchurian border.
+Doyle W. Dykes describes collaborating with KATUSA (Korean Augmentation To the United States Army) soldiers because there were not enough American troops available to prepare and fire ammunition.
+Thanks to his knowledge of the Korean language, he led training sessions for these soldiers.
+He reflects on the strong relationships he formed with them while enduring the challenges of the Nakdong River Battle and preparing and transporting ammunition along the Manchurian border.

 Tags: Nakdonggang (River),Food,Front lines,KATUSA,Physical destruction